 So in the end how did you go about deciding what would be appropriate and what would be going too far?

 It was all in the edit.
 For example, on one occasion we were shooting the video’s skater guy skating past the flower memorial site.
 And It just so happened that a bunch of the skater's friends were there, and they were all crying and holding each other.
 We had three cameras running so we decided to film it.

 When we came to edit the promo, however, the footage just didn’t really work.
 A music video does not provide context, and the image of a bunch of pretty tough guys completely losing it needed, or rather deserved, context.
 And stripped of that context, it just came across as cheap sentimentality.

 What’s more, you gotta remember that two out the three cameramen were just volunteers from the college, who knew Paul.
 So during the shoot the guys behind the camera are losing it as well.

 What happened when you left?

-Well the shoot finishes and the next day my brother’s dropping me to the airport so I can fly back to L.A.
-And he turns to me and says: ‘I didn't know whether to tell you this or not.”
+Well the shoot finishes, and the next day my brother’s dropping me to the airport so I can fly back to LA.
+And he turns to me and says: ‘I didn't know whether to tell you this or not.'
 He tells me that, on the day of the shooting, he was scheduled to be in the lobby of that building at the exact time of the event, selling yearbooks for two hours in precisely the same spot in the room where the event took place.
 And the only reason he wasn't there, selling yearbooks, is because he’d gotten out of it in advance, knowing that on that day he’d be picking me up from the airport for the shoot.
-And the irony is, the shoot was subsequently pushed back a week anyways.
+And the irony is, the shoot was subsequently pushed back a week anyway.

 Yeah.
-When I heard that, all the emotions I’d be repressing over that heavy weekend just hit me.
+When I heard that, all the emotions I’d been repressing over that heavy weekend just hit me.